 This was Stanley’s second expedition in Africa.
 The objective of his tour was to complete the exploration and mapping out of the Great Lakes and rivers of Central and East Africa.
 His journey was part of the grand exploration project designed to circumnavigate lakes Victoria and Tanganyika in a bid to trace the source of the Nile.

 There are ten lakes in Akagera National Park, Ihema being the biggest one.
 It is also the biggest water body found entirely in Rwanda.
 Although Lake Kivu is bigger than Lake Ihema, the Rwandan side of the former is smaller.

 Lake Ihema is rich in biodiversity.
 It is home to a huge population of hippopotami and crocodiles.
 Its larger marshland area is the biggest protected wetland in Central Africa.
 It is also a birding paradise.

 Inside the park, luxury ecolodges are being set up to reflect the environment around Ihema.
 At Ruzizi Tented Lodge, several deluxe tents are erected in the middle of swaying palms and fig trees.
 The reception and dining areas are grass-thatched.
 From there, wooden walkways lead to a stunning deck hanging over the surface of the lake.

-The neighboring Karenge Bush Camp, found in the northern part of the park, encompasses six canvas tents.
+Karenge Bush Camp, found in the northern part of the park, encompasses six canvas tents.
 The tents contain beds, camp chairs, reed mats and solar-powered lights.
 The newest accommodation trend on the banks of Lake Ihema is a tented affair.